openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The category of graded student work, such as homework, exams, and exercises.

-  For more information, see :ref:`Establish a Grading Policy`.
+  For more information, see `Establishing a Grading Policy`_.

 .. _C: